Chart Color Schemes

 Infrastructure

-Fulham has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally
+Fulham has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-No factors influence a region's performance more than modifications to local infrastructure, significant projects, and planning initiatives.
-AreaSearch has pinpointed 0 projects likely to impact this area.
-Notable projects include Harbour Town Premium Outlets Adelaide Expansion, North South Corridor, River Torrens to Darlington (T2D) Project, and The Queen Elizabeth Hospital Redevelopment Stage Three.
-Below is a list of these, detailing those most relevant.
+No infrastructure changes are anticipated in this area.
+Zero projects have been identified by AreaSearch as potentially impactful.
+Key planned developments include Harbour Town Premium Outlets Adelaide Expansion, North South Corridor, River Torrens to Darlington (T2D) Project, and The Queen Elizabeth Hospital Redevelopment Stage Three.

 Professional plan users can use the search below to filter and access additional projects.